TheYassir98/TheYassir98/README.md

 ### ✨ About me

-I am an aerospace engineer with deep knowledge in full-stack software and Machine Learning applied to the aerospace industry.
+I am Yassir El Ouahabi Khirat, an aerospace engineer with deep knowledge in full-stack software and Machine Learning applied to the aerospace industry.
 I love exploring tooling and technologies that make engineering more fun, exciting and safe.

 ### 🔭 I'm currently working on